cornerstonejs/cornerstone3D/packages/docs/docs/contribute/documentation.md

 visit `http://localhost:3333` to see the documentation page.

 :::note Important
-Running the documentation server will probably fail complaining about the `example.md` file not being found.
+Running the documentation server for the first time will probably fail complaining about the `example.md` file not being found.
 This is because the `example.md` file is created at build time and is not available in the repository.
-To fix this, you can run it the first time with `yarn run dev` to generate the `example.md` file, and for subsequent runs you can run `yarn run start`
+To fix this, for the first time, you can run `yarn docs:dev` to build and to run the documentation server.
+After the first time, You can just run `yarn docs` to run the documentation server.
 :::